 London Buses - While we know them as being traditionally big, double-decked and red, it wasn't always so.
 Before 1907, different routes had different coloured buses and everything was much less confusing!

 Afternoon Tea Bus - Commandeer your own big red bus for the most delicious bus ride you'll ever enjoy!
-With tasty teas, sandwiches and cakes on route, this is a must-do activity on your London hen party.
+With tasty teas, sandwiches and cakes on route, this is a must-do activity.
 Read more...

 Deep thinkers - Voltaire, Vincent van Gogh, Sigmund Freud, Ho Chi Minh and Edgar Allen Poe have all lived in London at one point or another.

-West End Musical - Now you can't come on a London hen party without catching one of the hottest shows in town?!
+West End Musical - Now you can't come to London without catching one of the hottest shows in town?!
 Laugh, cry and deliver a standing ovation for some of the best performers in the world.
 See more...

 Jimi Hendrix - Rock-chicks will love to hear that London has a special place in Hendrix history.
 The guitar hero lived here for a time during his career, and he actually played his last live gig at Ronne Scott's Jazz Club on Frith Street in 1970.